 Robert Morris (1931 – 2018)

 Robert Morris was an American sculptor, performance artist, and theorist.
-His career spans several decades and he is considered a pioneering figure in the development of minimalist art.
-He was active in the American art scene from the mid-1950s to the early 1970s, and his large-scale sculptures, installations, and site-specific works have been featured in major exhibitions around the world.
+His career spanned several decades and he is considered one of the pioneers in the development of Minimalist Art.
+He was active in the American art scene from the mid-1950s to the early 1970s.
+His large-scale sculptures, installations, and site-specific works have been shown in major exhibitions around the world.

-Morris was heavily influenced by the theories of Minimalism brought forth by artists such as Donald Judd, Dan Flavin, and Sol LeWitt.
-His minimalistic approach aimed to reduce the traditional elements of visual art to their simplest, most basic components.
-He explored the relationship between form, space, and materiality, and his works often highlighted the transformative power of everyday objects.
+Morris was heavily influenced by the theories of Minimalism developed by artists such as Judd, Flavin, and LeWitt.
+His minimalist approach aimed to reduce the traditional elements of visual art to their simplest, most basic components.
+He explored the relationship between form, space, and materiality, and his works often emphasized the transformative power of everyday objects.

 © 2020 The Estate of Robert Morris / Artists Rights Society (ARS), New York/ Adagp, Paris, Photo: A. Mole/MAMC